How to Fit a Bath

 Step 7

-Calculate the required height of the bath by measuring the height of the panel and adding the height of the bath rim that the panel will attach to.
-Use a pencil to out a marking on the wall to show where the top edge of the bath will run.
+For a panelled bath calculate the required height by measuring both the height of the panel and to the height of the bath rim combined.
+Use a pencil to mark on the wall showing where the top edge of the bath will run.
+For other bath types, manufacturer guidelines should advise the correct height.

 Step 8